dart-lang/language/working/333 - shared memory multithreading/proposal.md

 >
 > I choose marker interface rather than dedicated syntax (e.g. `shareable class`) because marker interface comes handy when declaring type bounds for generics and allows to perform runtime checking if needed.

-References to shareable instances can be passed between isolates within an isolate group directly: for example sending a shareable instance through `SendPort` will not copy it.
+References to shareable instances can be passed between isolates within an isolate group directly.

 ```dart
 class S implements Shareable {